 The sale of assets of an entity is subject to usual corporate tax on the gains realized from the sale of the assets.
 Losses arising from the sale of assets are available for immediate deduction or carry-forward.
-With respect to sale of certain fixed assets (e.g. real estate property), 50% of the gains realized from such sales may be exempted from corporate taxation provided that the real estate has been held for at least two years and the gains are retained in a special reserve account in the balance sheet for at least five years.
-Note that the transfer of the real estate property which has been held at least for two whole years by the companies is exempt from VAT.
+A potential exemption from corporate tax can be applicable over 25% of the capital gains derived from the sale of real estate property provided that the real estate has been acquired before 15 July 2023 and held for at least 2 years by the Seller.
+Additionally, a potential exemption from VAT can be applicable on transfer of real estate property provided that the real estate has been acquired before 15 July 2023 and held for at least 2 years by the Seller.